amcginlay/eks-demos/doc/21-appmesh/README.md

 ## The VirtualNodes (backend)

-Each Kubernetes deployment which wants to play a role in your service mesh requires an associated `VirtualNode` resource inside the mesh.
+Each Kubernetes service which wants to play a role in your service mesh requires an associated `VirtualNode` resource inside the mesh.
 Your **backend** `VirtualNodes` are simple to implement since they are not dependent on any other `Virtual` objects inside the mesh itself.

 Download the manifests for your `VirtualNode` **backend** resources.